apereo/cas/docs/cas-server-documentation/installation/Monitoring-Statistics.md

 ### Spring Security

-Alternative, you may design the security of CAS `/status` endpoints to take advantage of [Spring Security](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-monitoring.html).
+Alternatively, you may design the security of CAS `/status` endpoints to take advantage of [Spring Security](http://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-monitoring.html).
+After all, that's what `sensitive` is designed to do.
 Using this model and via CAS settings, you get to define the authentication scheme (i.e. `BASIC`) as well as the protected/ignored paths and pre-defined "master" username/password that is used for authentication.
 If the password is left blank, a random password will be generated/printed in the logs by default.
 Besides the master credentials, backend authentication support via LDAP and JDBC storage facilities are also available.